yamdbf/core/examples/LocalizationGuide.md

 ## Here's another

-foo bar baz ## And here's an inline comment [/EXAMPLE_BAZ]
+foo bar baz ## And here's an inline comment
 ```
 Comments are removed when parsing.
-Any text not enclosed within key-tags is inherently treated as a comment
+Comments between key/value sets that do not end up captured as a part of
-and is ignored when parsing.
+of a key/value set will not be captured at all.

 ## Templating
 Unrelated to the `.lang` file format, but arguably the most important part of the localization system as a whole,